Critical Resources to Ensure Student Success

 Many veterans can now avoid making that mistake by taking full advantage of the several college prep resources available through the Department of Defense, Department of Veterans Affairs and Department of Education.
 These programs can help members and veterans brush up on their academic skills, prepare for placement exams, assess their skills and aptitudes, and even comparison shop for schools before they ever enroll.

 One such tool is the DoD's Online Academic Skills Course.
 This online resource allows service members and their families to access tools that can help build academic skills and prepare for post-graduate placement exams like the LSAT, GRE, and GMAT.

-Active duty Service members can access the Online Academic Skills Course through their service portals (AKO, NKO, AF-Portal, Coast Guard Institute).
+Active duty Service members can access the Online Academic Skills Course through their service portals (AKO, My Navy Portal, AF Portal, Coast Guard Institute).
 But the cool part is that all service members (Army, Marine Corps, Navy, Air Force, Coast Guard, National Guard, Air National Guard, and Reserve), regardless of activation status (active, retiree, contractor, or civilian) and their families are eligible for this service.

 The Kuder® Career and Transition System

 The Defense Activity for Non-Traditional Education Support website also features a resource by Kuder.
 The Kuder tool offers a Career and Transition System, specifically designed for the US Military.
 This system is a comprehensive online resource to help veterans and service members learn skills and work values to build a career plan.
 This tool can be found online at http://www.dantes.kuder.com/.

 Like the DoD, the Department of Veterans Affairs offers several tools and programs to help prepare veterans for college, vocational training and career choices.